Get E-Book

 });

-The reuse rule from the descriptor table comes back here.
-Suppose code closes fd 18, then another part of the process opens a socket and gets fd 18.
-A stale async callback that still holds the old integer can now operate on the new socket.
-Node's higher-level APIs reduce that risk by owning descriptors internally, but raw fd code leaves the lifecycle in your code.
+Descriptor reuse is the part that makes stale fd bugs nasty.
+Imagine code closes fd 18.
+A different part of the process opens a socket and receives fd 18.
+A stale async callback that still holds the old 18 can now operate on the new socket.
+Higher-level Node APIs reduce this risk by owning descriptors internally.
+Raw fd code leaves that responsibility with you.

 Leaks Become EMFILE

-A leaked descriptor stays allocated until the process exits or some cleanup path eventually closes the handle.
+A leaked descriptor stays allocated until the process exits or some cleanup path eventually closes it.

-When the process runs out, open operations fail with EMFILE.
-When the system runs out, the corresponding failure is ENFILE.
+When the process runs out of descriptor slots, open operations fail with EMFILE.
+When the system-wide table runs out, the failure is ENFILE.

-To force the failure in a disposable shell, lower the soft limit before running a script that repeatedly opens the same existing file:
+You can force EMFILE in a disposable shell by lowering the soft limit, then running a script that repeatedly opens the same existing file -

 ulimit -n 64